trinhquocviet/facebook-clean-my-feeds/README.md

 2. Preserves UserScript metadata headers
 3. Outputs a single `.user.js` file ready for installation

-### TypeScript Features

-- Full TypeScript support with strict mode
-- Greasemonkey API types
-- Modern ES2022 target
-- DOM types included
-- Vanilla JavaScript compatibility

 ## Installation

-1. Install a userscript manager (Tampermonkey, Greasemonkey, etc.)
+1. Install a userscript manager (e.g., [Tampermonkey](https://www.tampermonkey.net/), [Greasemonkey](https://www.greasespot.net/))
 2. Install the built userscript from `dist/fb-clean-my-feeds.user.js`
 3. Visit Facebook and the script will automatically run

 ## Usage

-The userscript provides menu commands accessible through your userscript manager:
-- Toggle Sponsored Posts
-- Toggle Suggested Posts
-- Toggle Debug Mode
-- Reload Script
+The userscript adds a "Clean My Feeds" button to the Facebook header.
+Clicking this button opens a settings modal where you can configure which types of posts to hide.

 ## Development Notes

-- The `legacy/` directory is preserved and not modified
+- The `legacy/` directory contains the old JavaScript version of the script and is not actively developed.
-- All source code is in the `src/` directory
+- All new development happens in the `src/` directory.
-- TypeScript allows vanilla JavaScript for legacy compatibility
-- UserScript headers are preserved during build
-- Bun is used for fast compilation and bundling
+- The project is built with [Bun](https://bun.sh), a fast all-in-one JavaScript runtime.